Generic Name: amphetamine (am FET a meen)

-Do not use amphetamine if you have used an MAO inhibitor in the past 14 days.
+Do not use Adzenys XR-ODT if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-Some medicines can interact with amphetamine and cause a serious condition called serotonin syndrome.
-Be sure your doctor knows if you also take opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
-Ask your doctor before making any changes in how or when you take your medications.
+Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+These medicines may interact with Adzenys XR-ODT and cause a serious condition called serotonin syndrome.

 Stimulants have caused stroke, heart attack, and sudden death in certain people.
 Tell your doctor if you have: